LK/tt06-ans/docs/info.md

 0. Compute the frequency table of your data.
-We use a 4-bit alphabet, so you'll need to divide your data into nibbles before doing this computation, and you must scale your counts so that the maximum count no more than 15.
+We use a 4-bit alphabet, so you'll need to divide your data into nibbles before doing this computation, and you must scale your counts so that the maximum count is no more than 15.
 1. Set `mode` to `00`, and come out of reset.
 2. Set `mode` to `11`, configure mode.
 3. Use the input interface to load 16 symbol counts into memory.